 Eileen John, Associate Professor

 Hello – I understand that you are considering doing a Philosophy degree at Warwick.
 We would like you to have a good idea of who we are and what we do.
 It is my turn to tell you something about myself and the degree I convene, Philosophy and Literature.
-When I went to university (long ago—I was equipped with a portable typewriter!), I had never studied philosophy and thought I would study English literature.
-When I encountered philosophy in my first year, it confused and provoked me in a way that felt familiar—it felt like what I’d already been doing with novels and poems.
+When I went to university (a long ago - I was equipped with a portable typewriter!), I had never studied philosophy and thought I would study English literature.
+When I encountered philosophy in my first year, it confused and provoked me in a way that felt familiar - it felt like what I’d already been doing with novels and poems.
 But the experiences were also very different.
 That got me started in philosophy.
-I wanted to understand how Leibniz and Virginia Woolf (two of the thinkers who ‘blew my mind’ at that time) could engage me in deeply similar ways.
+I wanted to understand how Leibniz and Virginia Woolf, (two of the thinkers who ‘blew my mind’ at that time), could engage me in deeply similar ways.

 In my teaching and research now, I still work on that question.
 I’m interested in fictional characters, for instance.
 What are they?
 Could engaging with a fictional entity possibly give me leverage with a philosophical problem?
 How philosophers and literary artists approach ethical issues also interests me.
 The Phil/Lit degree does not try to impose a particular view of how philosophy and literature relate, but we do seek students who are interested in their relations.
 We introduce students to the degree with a module taught jointly by staff in English and Philosophy, with each faculty member bringing different kinds of knowledge and questions to the class.
-We get to know each other while studying—in my view—fascinating texts.
-The first-year students have just been reading Yasmina Reza's play Art, as well as some of Aristotle's Nicomachean Ethics, and are about to discuss some short stories by Flannery O'Connor.
+We get to know each other while studying - in my view - fascinating texts.
+The first year students have just finished reading Yasmina Reza's play Art, as well as some of Aristotle's Nicomachean Ethics, and are about to discuss some short stories by Flannery O'Connor.

-If you are considering Philosophy and Literature at Warwick and have any questions, please feel free to be in touch.
+If you are considering Philosophy and Literature at Warwick and have any questions, please feel free to get in touch.